xn0px90/awesome-qubes-os/README.md

 ## How-to guides

-- [How to resize dom0](https://forum.qubes-os.org/t/resize-dom0/10886) - Just in case anyone needs help with this to resize dom0 from say 20G to 50G.
+- [How to resize dom0](https://forum.qubes-os.org/t/resize-dom0/10886) - Just in case anyone needs help with this to resize dom0 from 20G to 50G.
 - [How to back up, restore, and migrate](https://www.qubes-os.org/doc/how-to-back-up-restore-and-migrate/) - With Qubes, it’s easy and secure to back up and restore your whole system, as well as to migrate between two physical machines.
 - [How to copy and move files](https://www.qubes-os.org/doc/how-to-copy-and-move-files/) - This page is about copying and moving files.
 - [How to copy and paste text](https://www.qubes-os.org/doc/how-to-copy-and-paste-text/) - This page is about copying and pasting plain text.